Henley & Partners: St. Kitts and Nevis

+In May 2014, the Financial Crimes Enforcement Network issued a warning that St. Kitts and Nevis had granted passports to foreign individuals who had abused the Citizenship-by-Investment program sponsored "for the purpose of engaging in illicit financial activity."
+In November 2014, Canada announced it was requiring St. Kitts and Nevis citizens to obtain a visa from 22 November 2014, due to concerns about “identity management practices within its Citizenship by Investment program.”
+Following the announcement, the government of St. Kitts and Nevis initiated a recall on all biometric passports issued between January 2012 and July 2014, and replaced them with new passports which showed the holder's place of birth as well as any previous name changes.
+Canada subsequently reinstated visa-free travel by air for eligible St. Kitts and Nevis citizens.

-Observers have had persistent concerns about the lack of transparency about SIDF, which was set up by Henley and Partners.
+Observers have had persistent concerns about the lack of transparency about SIDF, which was set up by Henley & Partners.
 The IMF said in 2014 that the SIDF needs to make "substantial improvement in its reporting to enhance the transparency of its operations."
 The U.S. State Department said in 2017 that there was a "lack of financial oversight" of the SIDF.
 Transparency International said it was unclear whether the SIDF used its money to benefit the St. Kitts and Nevis population.

-It was later revealed that the SIDF's investments had failed.
-SIDF invested its money into a failed resort business and a company owned by a Henley associate with ties to chairman Christian Kälin.
+It was later revealed that some of the SIDF's investments had failed.
+SIDF invested a part of its money into a failed resort business and a company owned by a Henley associate with ties to chairman Christian Kälin.
 In 2017, the St Kitts and Nevis government stopped allowing passport applicants to pay into the SIDF.

 According to 2022 reporting by the OCCRP, there is evidence that Henley CEO Christian Kälin helped to finance the successful 2010 re-election campaign of Denzil Douglas, the St. Kitts and Nevis prime minister.
 At the same time, Henley entered into at least three agreements with the SCL Group or its affiliated companies to help each other in the Caribbean region.
 Henley has denied financing the Douglas campaign.
 However, Douglas stated in an unpublished 2018 interview that Henley did fund his campaign and that the SCL Group was hired to manage the campaign.
 Henley responded by calling Douglas a liar.